Genevive-Mbesi/Phase-3-week-1-Toy-problems/READMe.md

 # Coding Challenges
- In this repository, you will find solutions to three different coding challenges.
+ In this repository, you will find solutions to three different coding challenges.Each problem focuses on different aspects of Python programming and provides sample solutions along with usage instructions.

 # Prerequisites
 Use Python to write down the solutions.